gdbooks/LegacyOpenGL/Chapter8/optimization.md

 Now that we've discussed the reasons for using vertex arrays, let's see how they are used.

 ## Array based data

+So far, we've been using relatively simple objects in our demos, and this, we've been able to describe them explicitly in the code.
+In a real game, however, you'll be working with models containing hundreds or even thousands of polygons, and describing such complicated models directly in code isn't practical.
+Instead, one of the following two approaches is usually taken:

+* __Load the model from a file__ Dozens of great modeling packages enable you to create a model visually, and then export the geometric data to a file which can be read by your program.
+This approach offers the greatest flexibility.
+Model loading will be discussed later.
+* __Generate the model procedurally__.
+Some things you want to represent can be implicitly described with equations due to patterns they contain, or because they posses some random proerties you can generate on the flu.
+A good example of this is fractials, or a sphere.

+Whichever approach is used, it should be fairly obvious that you don't want to repeat all the work every frame.
+You certainly dont